 Pre-requisites for Admission

-For admission to this Master of Energy Management students should have earned a Bachelor degree in of industrial engineering with a minimum of 180 credit points along with the English language proficiency at B2 level of the European reference framework CEFR.
+For admission to this Master of Energy, Management students should have earned a Bachelor degree in of industrial engineering with a minimum of 180 credit points along with the English language proficiency at a B2 level of the European reference framework CEFR.